Get a taste of our tracks

 New to Wellington, mountain biking or just want some suggestions for somewhere to ride?

-Download the PDF for detailed information on trails around the city, including maps and ability levels, or check out the Right Track for You.
+- Download the our guide to mountain biking in Wellington for detailed information on trails around the city, including maps and ability levels.

-For more information about exploring trails around the Wellington region see our Mountain Biking Trails map or visit wellingtonregionaltrails.com.
+For more information about exploring trails around the Wellington region, check out our Mountain Biking Trails map or visit wellingtonregionaltrails.com.

 There is so much going on across all the track networks in the city from trail building, downhill events to family friendly rides and tree planting.
 The best way to find out what's happening is to jump on to the various groups Facebook pages - here are some of the main ones: